fmerg/vsslib/README.md

 #### <a name="selection-of-parameters-overview"></a>Remark on the selection of parameters

-Vsslib is unopinionated on the selection of cryptographic parameters (DL-cryptosystem, hash function for NIZK-proofs, Elgamal encryption scheme, AES block-mode for hybrid encryption etc.), allowing complete freedom on how to orthogonally combine them.
+Vsslib is unopinionated on the selection of cryptographic parameters (DL-cryptosystem, hash function for NIZK-proofs), allowing complete freedom on how to orthogonally combine them.

-For example, the provided threshold decryption mechanism is operable with plain Elgamal encryption even if this combination is per se insecure against chosen-ciphertext attacks.
 It is the user's responsibility to decide if the desired level of security is attained in a particular context by other means.